BurkovBA/BurkovBA.github.io/content/blog/2021-12-25-1/index.md

 First, AF2 uses HMMER software to find homologues of input sequence in sequence databases, Uniprot and MGnify.
 It makes use of a long-established software package, called HMMER, which has been around since early-2000s.
 HMMER is based on Markov chains/Hidden Markov Models.
 These approaches dominated in the field of speech recognition/synthesis in that time, so bioinformaticists have shamelessly stolen the Markov chain approach for their own needs.
 HMMER constructs and returns a multiple sequence alignment (MSA) of our sequence with its homologues, it has found.

-AF2 also uses HHpred package to check, whether any of our homologues has a 3D structure available in PDB.
+AF2 also uses HH-suite package to check, whether any of our homologues has a 3D structure available in PDB.
 If this is the case, the problem of 3D structure reconstruction becomes almost trivial - you just need to use it as a template and model your prediction based on it.
 However, less than 0.1% proteins are expected to have such a template available.

 If 3D structure template was available, AF2 constructs a pair representation of distances between residues in the protein from that template.
 If it was not available, it initializes a pair representation with some sensible defaults.